renzol2/brain/docs/side-chaining.md

 # Side-Chaining

-**Side-chaining** refers to a signal routing configuration in whic ha _source_ signal controls an effect, while the results are applied to a different, _target_ signal
+**Side-chaining** refers to a signal routing configuration in which a _source_ signal controls an effect, while the results are applied to a different, _target_ signal

-- frequently used with DRP, can be used with other types of effects
+- frequently used with DRP ([[dynamic-range-processing]]), can be used with other types of effects
 - can be viewed as a type of [[modulation-synthesis]]

 Side-chain [[compression]] is called **ducking**